Watching Horse Shows | History of Show Jumping

 Horse shows include dressage, show jumping, barrel racing, Polo, rodeos, and equitation.
 Each is fun to watch when you understand a little bit about the contest.

 Local Horse Shows and Rodeos

-Dress is the same as for any sporting event and suits the weather.
+Dress for horse shows is the same as for any sporting event and should suit the weather.
+Some night time horse shows see spectators dressing up a little more.
 Rodeo fans often wear cowboy or cowgirl boots and western hats.